boneknuckleskin/libforensics/docs/lib/source/win/objects.rst

 The following classes subclass :class:`lf.dtypes.ActiveStructuple` to provide a Python data type not found in the standard library.

-.. class:: COORD

-	Represents coordinates.

-	.. attribute:: x

-		The x coordinate.

-	.. attribute:: y

-		The y coordinate.

-	.. classmethod:: from_stream(stream, offset=None, byte_order=LITTLE_ENDIAN)

-		Creates a :class:`COORD` object from a stream.

-		:type stream: :class:`~lf.dec.IStream`
-		:param stream: A stream that contains the COORD structure.

-		:type offset: ``int`` or ``None``
-		:param offset: The start of the COORD structure in the stream.

-		:type byte_order: constant
-		:param byte_order: The byte order to use (from :mod:`lf.dtypes`)

-		:rtype: :class:`COORD`
-		:returns: The extracted :class:`COORD` object.

-	.. classmethod:: from_ctype(ctype)

-		Creates a :class:`COORD` object from a ctype.

-		:type ctype: :class:`~lf.win.ctypes.coord_le` or
-					 :class:`~lf.win.ctypes.coord_be`
-		:param ctype: An instance of a coord ctype.

-		:rtype: :class:`COORD`
-		:returns: The corresponding :class:`COORD` object.

 .. class:: LCID

 	Represents a Locale ID data type.